biotrump/baby-monitor-doc/README.md

 nordic 51822 : Arm cortex M0 + BTLE RF
 7. button cell battery
 8. led
+9. usb charger
+10. phone app to receive the alert or to monitor baby motion status
+11. remote management server from internet
+12. wakeup detection
 monitor console : a android 4.3 smart device + BTLE to monitor one or more sensors simultaneously.